artemave/REST-assured/README.markdown

     bash$ git push heroku master

-## Doubles
+## Usage

+REST-assured is all about doubles.
 Double is a stub/spy of HTTP request.
-Create a double that has the same request fullpath and method as the one your app is sending to a dependant service and then convience your app that rest-assured is that dependency (hint: by making endpoints configurable).
+Create one that has the same request fullpath and method as the one your app is sending to a dependant service and then convience your app that REST-assured is that dependency (hint: by making endpoints configurable).

 ### Ruby Client

-Rest-assured provides client library to work with doubles.
+REST-assured provides client library to work with doubles.
 Check out 'Ruby API' section in [live documentation](https://www.relishapp.com/artemave/rest-assured) for full reference.

 Create double: